GfellerLab/SIB_workshop/workbooks/Cell_lines.md

 ### Create Seurat object to perform standard downstream analysis

-When creating Seurat Object, we perform sample-weighted scaling of gene expression data and sample-weighted PCA (with the weigh being the metacell size).
+*Note*: When creating Seurat Object, we perform sample-weighted scaling of gene expression data and sample-weighted PCA (with the weigh being the metacell size).

     MC.seurat <- supercell_2_Seurat(
       SC.GE = MC.ge,